Gendo Ikari: Neon Genesis Evangelion

 In 2015, after years of silence, Gendo summons Shinji to the city of Tokyo-3 to let him pilot the Eva-01 and face the Angels.
 He keeps a cold attitude towards his son.
 Following the battle against the sixth Angel Gaghiel, a man named Ryoji Kaji gives Gendo a small, embryo-like object that is identified as the first Angel Adam.
 Gendo later implants the embryo in the palm of his right hand.
 Meanwhile, discrepancies arise between the commander and the Seele, both of which are intent on starting the Human Instrumentality Project.
 Gendo, unlike the Seele, decides to cause a "forbidden union" between Adam, implanted in his body, and the second Angel Lilith, whose soul is kept inside a girl named Rei Ayanami.
 After the defeat of the last Angel, Gendo attempts to reunite with Yui, betraying Seele.
 To implement the plan, he enters the deepest section of the headquarters, Terminal Dogma, with Rei and inserts his right hand into the girl's body so she can absorb Adam's embryo.
 Rei, however, betrays Gendo's expectations and joins the second Angel against his will, causing his plans to fail.
-During Instrumentality, Gendo meets the spirit of his wife Yui and is devoured by a projection of the Eva-01.
+During Instrumentality, Gendo meets the spirit of his wife and is devoured by a projection of the Eva-01.